APImetrics/APIm-CLI/docs/projects.md

 ### `apimetrics projects create`

-Create a new project in the Organisation. **Organisation IDs** can be found in the [Organization Settings](https://docs.apimetrics.io/docs/organizations#organization-settings). **Role IDs** will be the Name of the Role.
+Create a new project in the Organisation. **Organisation IDs** can be found in the [Organization Settings](https://docs.apimetrics.io/docs/organizations#organization-settings). **Role IDs** will be the Name of the Role. **User IDs** can be found in the Accounts section of the [Organization Settings](https://docs.apimetrics.io/docs/organizations#accounts) or by using the command `apimetrics org accounts --columns=Name,ID`.

 ```
 USAGE